phantasm66/mtarep/README.md

 **error_log**

-    The file path to the main mtarep error log file.
+    The absolute path to your main mtarep error log file.
 All directories in the path must already exist.
+If the error log file does not exist, it will be created.

 **redis_server**